rubensworks/rubensworks.net/_posts/2025-04-22-cost-modularity-sparql.markdown

 In summary, this analysis shows that despite Comunica's focus on execution over decentralized environments, with high flexibility, and high developer productivity, overall performance is still very comparable to state-of-the-art engines that focus on a centralized setting.
-So while there is certainly a cost that comes with flexibility and modularity, the impact on performance appears to be more limited than one would initially expect.
+So while there is certainly a cost that comes with flexibility and modularity, the impact on performance appears to be smaller than one would initially expect.